AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
 Triggering it again refreshes the duration. | 15
+After the deployed Valkyrie deals MELEE DMG, she will deal 20% more Physical and Elemental DMG for 10s.
+Triggering it again refreshes the duration. | 15

 !!! note
-    Effective for 6.2.
+    Effective for 6.2 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: